7 Cannibals and Voters

 7.9 Where we go next

 In the next chapter, we turn from social strategies to the most consequential social event in the history of life: the merger.
 One cell swallowing another and, instead of digesting it, keeping it alive.
 The birth of the eukaryotic cell was not an invention.
-It was an alliance—forged by organisms that already knew how to cooperate, compete, and kill.
+It was an alliance—forged by organisms that already competed, cooperated, and killed.

 7.10 Takeaway